Multiplicity of powers of path ideals of a line graph: Multiplicity

-To determine the multiplicity of $S/I_t(L_n)$, in view of Lemma~\ref{basic}, we need to count the number of the sequences $(i_1,\ldots, i_a)$ that satisfy condition (1) and (2), as stated in Lemma~\ref{newass}.
-This is a purely combinatorial question, which will be solved using the following two results.
+To determine the multiplicity of $S/I_t(L_n)$, in light of Lemma~\ref{basic}, we must count the number of the sequences $(i_1,\ldots, i_\xi)$ that meet conditions (1) and (2), as described in Lemma~\ref{newass}.
+This counting problem is purely combinatorial and will be solved in the next two results.
+Note that for a finite set $A$, $|A|$ denotes the cardinal number of $A$, and for a positive integer $m$, $[m]$ denotes the set $\{1,\ldots,m\}$.

-\begin{Lemma} Given $a\geq 1$ and $t\geq 1$, let $T_{a,t}$ denote the set of integral sequences $i_1<\ldots<i_a$ such that \begin{enumerate} \item[(1)] for $1\le j\le a$, one has $(j-1)t+1\le i_j\le jt$; \item[(2)] for $1\le j\le a-1$, one has $i_{j+1}-i_j\le t$. \end{enumerate} Then \end{Lemma}
+\begin{Lemma} Given $\xi\geq 1$ and $t\geq 1$, let $T_{\xi,t}$ denote the set of integral sequences $i_1<\cdots<i_\xi$ such that \begin{enumerate} \item[(1)] for $1\le j\le \xi$, one has $(j-1)t+1\le i_j\le jt$; \item[(2)] for $1\le j\le \xi-1$, one has $i_{j+1}-i_j\le t$. \end{enumerate} Then \end{Lemma}

 \begin{proof} We proceed by induction on $t$.
 If $t=1$, the result follows easily.
 Assume now that $t\geq 2$.
-For each sequence $(i_1,i_2,\ldots, i_a)\in T_{a,t}$, we define By convention, we set $\tau(i_1,\ldots,i_a)=a+1$ if $i_j\neq (j-1)t+1$ for all $j=1,\ldots,a$.
-Thus, $\tau(i_1,\ldots,i_a)\in \{1,\ldots,a,a+1\}$.
+For each sequence $(i_1,i_2,\ldots, i_\xi)\in T_{\xi,t}$, we define By convention, we set $\tau(i_1,\ldots,i_\xi)=\xi+1$ if $i_j\neq (j-1)t+1$ for all $j=1,\ldots,\xi$.
+Thus, $\tau(i_1,\ldots,i_\xi)\in \{1,\ldots,\xi,\xi+1\}$.
 We make the following easy observation:

-{\em if $\tau(i_1,\ldots,i_a)=k<a$, then $i_{j}=(j-1)t+1$ for $j=k,\ldots,a$.}
+{\em if $\tau(i_1,\ldots,i_\xi)=k<\xi$, then $i_{j}=(j-1)t+1$ for $j=k,\ldots,\xi$.}

-For $k\in [a+1]$, we define
+For $k\in [\xi+1]$, we define